Speech perception: Noise

 One of the fundamental problems in the study of speech is how to deal with noise.
 This is shown by the difficulty in recognizing human speech that computer recognition systems have.
-While they can do well at recognizing speech if trained on a specific speaker's voice and under quiet conditions, these systems often do poorly in more realistic listening situations where humans would understand speech without relative difficulty.
+While they can do well at recognizing speech if trained on a specific speaker's voice and under quiet conditions, these systems often do poorly in more realistic listening situations where humans would understand speech with relative ease.
 To emulate processing patterns that would be held in the brain under normal conditions, prior knowledge is a key neural factor, since a robust learning history may to an extent override the extreme masking effects involved in the complete absence of continuous speech signals.

-Music-language connection
+Music–language connection

 Research into the relationship between music and cognition is an emerging field related to the study of speech perception.
 Originally it was theorized that the neural signals for music were processed in a specialized "module" in the right hemisphere of the brain.
 Conversely, the neural signals for language were to be processed by a similar "module" in the left hemisphere.
 However, utilizing technologies such as fMRI machines, research has shown that two regions of the brain traditionally considered exclusively to process speech, Broca's and Wernicke's areas, also become active during musical activities such as listening to a sequence of musical chords.
-Other studies, such as one performed by Marques et al. in 2006 showed that 8-year-olds who were given six months of musical training showed an increase in both their pitch detection performance and their electrophysiological measures when made to listen to an unknown foreign language.
+Other studies, such as one performed by Marques et al. in 2006 showed that eight-year-olds who were given six months of musical training showed an increase in both their pitch detection performance and their electrophysiological measures when made to listen to an unknown foreign language.

 Conversely, some research has revealed that, rather than music affecting our perception of speech, our native speech can affect our perception of music.
 One example is the tritone paradox.
-The tritone paradox is where a listener is presented with two computer-generated tones (such as C and F-Sharp) that are half an octave (or a tritone) apart and are then asked to determine whether the pitch of the sequence is descending or ascending.
-One such study, performed by Ms. Diana Deutsch, found that the listener's interpretation of ascending or descending pitch was influenced by the listener's language or dialect, showing variation between those raised in the south of England and those in California or from those in Vietnam and those in California whose native language was English.
-A second study, performed in 2006 on a group of English speakers and 3 groups of East Asian students at University of Southern California, discovered that English speakers who had begun musical training at or before age 5 had an 8% chance of having perfect pitch.
+The tritone paradox is where a listener is presented with two computer-generated tones (such as C and F-sharp) that are half an octave (or a tritone) apart and are then asked to determine whether the pitch of the sequence is descending or ascending.
+One such study, performed by Diana Deutsch, found that the listener's interpretation of ascending or descending pitch was influenced by the listener's language or dialect, showing variation between those raised in the south of England and those in California or from those in Vietnam and those in California whose native language was English.
+A second study, performed in 2006 on a group of English speakers and three groups of East Asian students at University of Southern California, discovered that English speakers who had begun musical training at or before age five had an 8% chance of having perfect pitch.